appfair/appfair.org/src/content/docs/docs/faq.md

 ### Will the App Fair support code hubs other than GitHub? {#other-hubs}

 Yes, this is planned.
 GitLab, Codeberg, and self-hosted Forgejo are all candidates.
 The build pipeline is currently tightly coupled to GitHub Actions, so this is not a short-term change.
 Preference for a particular platform can be expressed on the forums.

+### Something not covered here. {#other}

+Please raise the question on the [App Fair discussion forums](https://github.com/orgs/appfair/discussions).
+Useful questions are typically incorporated into this FAQ for future reference.

 ## Building and developing {#building}